jmrgn/jmrgn.github.io/_posts/2015-06-03-diagnosing-a-generic-tls-error.md

 ---
 layout: post
-tags: SSL, TLS, .NET, DotNet, Poodle,
+tags: SSL TLS .NET DotNet Poodle
 date: 2015-01-01 13:13
 title: Diagnosing a Generic TLS Error
 published: true
 ---

-Recent events have unconvered vulnerabilities in versions of SSL/TLS, protocols that many developers and engineers have historically taken for granted as reasonably secure unless certificates are leaked or encryption techniques become outdated.
-As these security flaws are made public, deveopers often discover ancillary issues as patches are installed, old protocols are invalidated, and new ones become mainstream.
+Recent events have uncovered vulnerabilities in versions of SSL/TLS, protocols that many developers and engineers have historically taken for granted as reasonably secure unless certificates are leaked or encryption techniques become outdated.
+As these security flaws are made public, developers often discover ancillary issues as patches are installed, old protocols are invalidated, and new ones become mainstream.
 [POODLE](http://en.wikipedia.org/wiki/POODLE) is a great example of this.
 It is standard practice for older protocols to be supported for a period of time and then disabled when new certs are issued.
 If engineers haven't scrutinized the current state of their machines and the applications that run on them, they could be in for a rude awakening.

 ### The Problem